|Title||WATER EYE PERFORMANCE|

 Singapore was suffering a dry spell and 1,000 forest fires were sending harmful haze to the city.
 On the back of this Eye Mo wanted to engage the general public - since these moisturizing and anti-irritant drops protect eyes.
-The slim budget (S$7,500) did not allow mass media.
-Instead we opted for an ambient stunt that would help gain earned-media.
+The slim budget (S$7,500) did not allow mass media, so we opted for a promotion - directly addressing press for amplification.
 Singapore regulations on OOH being strict (graffiti/street paintings forbidden, littering with stickers/flyers a crime) we found an approach that worked within the laws and also created cultural relevance.
 The branded message was disguised as street art performance.
 At 8 sites a local calligraphy artist used only water to draw eyes on the pavement.
 As they dried away, speakers delivered the payoff: 'Do not let your eyes go dry.
 Use Eye Mo.'
 Obviously a captivating demonstration for keeping eyes moisturized in heat and haze - 100% on product/brand.
-And: delivery as musical art performance and the local artist made it perfect content for the press and media.
+And: delivery as musical art performance, the local artist made and the content we provided made for great press stories.
 Beyond active engagement on site (+/-1,000), the stunt aggregated non-paid reach of 32,402,878 people across APAC (2,315,000 in Singapore = 45% population).
 Advertising value: S$70,465.
 PR value: S$211,390.
 ROI of over 3000%!

 We identified a huge opportunity for the brand to become part of the conversation - after all: eyes were suffering in the heat and haze.
 Considering that Eye Mo is an OTC product readily on sale and accessible for everyone, and the fact that the entire population was affected, we were talking to the general public.
 The core message had public service quality: do not forget to protect your eyes.
 It would have to reach a large part of the city state and ideally even spread to adjacent markets (Malaysia, Indonesia).
 The S$7,500 budget discounted usage of traditional bought media.